Health in Scotland: Obesity

+Across Scotland in 2023, the Scottish Government estimated that almost 32% of adults across Scotland were living with obesity which marked the highest level since obtaining data regarding obesity began.
+Additionally, it marked a 10% increase from data obtained in 2004 (24%).
 The Health and Sport Committee has called for more action to tackle Scotland's "obesogenic environment".
+17% of children in the same time period were found to be at risk of obesity.
+Obesity is regarded in Scotland as being a major contributing factor to a range of health complications including type 2 diabetes, cardiovascular disease (CVD), hypertension, asthma and high cholesterol.

+Obesity levels in Scotland are the highest amongst the countries of the United Kingdom, with an estimated cost of tackling obesity being estimated at £5.3 billion of public spending.
+The spending on tackling obesity across the country is projected to increase in the future.
+Obesity is regarded as the leading cause of death in the country, and is attributed to 23% of all deaths recorded in Scotland.

 Smoking

 Scotland was the first country in the UK to enact a smoking ban in public places.
-The legislation was passed in the Scottish parliament in 2005 and came into force on 26 March 2006.
+The legislation was passed in the Scottish Executive in 2005 and came into force on 26 March 2006.
 The effect of the smoking ban has been found to be positive with an 18% drop in the rate of child asthma admissions per year and a 17% reduction in heart attack admissions to nine Scottish hospitals.
 In 2015, 87% of Scottish adults were found to be in favour of the ban, with only 8% opposed.

 The tobacco control strategy has had a "positive impact".
 Scottish smoking rates fell from 31% in 2003 to 21% in 2015.
-There is a socio-economic gradient with 35% of people living in the most deprived areas smoking compared to 10% in the most affluent areas.
+There is a socio-economic gradient with 35% of people living in the most-deprived areas smoking compared to 10% in the most affluent areas.

+The Scottish Government has set an objective for Scotland to become tobacco-free by 2034.
+As a result of the lack of knowledge of the long term conditions and side effects of vaping, the Scottish Government are increasingly concerned about vaping, particularly amongst young people.
+One of the measures introduced to combat young people beginning to vape will see the sale of disposable vapes in Scotland becoming banned from 1 June 2025.
+Another reason for the ban on disposable vapes was the environmental aspect, with littering commonplace; raising concerns amongst dog walkers.